networknt/light-doc/content/en/tutorial/oauth/longlive.md

 reviewed: true
 ---

-In the normal case, your clients or testing tools should integrate with OAuth authorization server to get tokens during runtime; however, for manual testing, it is very inconvenient to get access token every 10 minutes.
-To make tester's jobs easier, you can generate a long-lived token for dev testing from a tool in the light-4j framework.
+Normally, your clients or testing tools should integrate with OAuth authorization server to get tokens during runtime; however, for manual testing, it is very inconvenient to get an access token every 10 minutes.
+To make the testers' jobs easier, you can generate a long-lived token for dev testing from a tool in the light-4j framework.

 The light-oauth2 contains two testing key pairs for testing only.
 Both private keys and public key certificates can be found in [security module of light-4j][] or [light-docker oauth2-token config][].
 The same public key certificates are included in light-4j services generated from [light-codegen][] so that the server can verify any token issued by the OAuth server.